-Give a DATE and click on "Show Timetable" to view the updated timetables!
+Give a date and click on "search" to view the updated timetables!

 Notice: Each year and depending on the period, there may be more or fewer connections from Athens to Santorini.
 The biggest shipping companies (ferry operators) announce the new ferry schedules by the end of December and the rest of them by January-March each year!

 Useful tips for ground services and public transport options by arriving in Santorini from Athens by ferry.